Hawaii nursing homes to get almost $40M in federal funds amid coronavirus crisis

-The funding will go to 39 nursing homes across the islands to cover lost revenue and costs related to COVID-19, including staffing and purchasing personal protective equipment, testing and treating patients who develop the disease, U.S. Senator Brian Schatz (D-Hawaii) said in a news release.
+The funding will go to facilities across the islands to cover lost revenue and costs related to COVID-19, including staffing and purchasing personal protective equipment, testing and treating patients who develop the disease, U.S. Sen. Brian Schatz (D-Hawaii) said in a news release.

 To date, there has been no outbreak of COVID-19 in local nursing homes, according to the state Department of Health.

-Schatz has called on Gov. David Ige to ramp up efforts — including testing — to protect Hawaii residents living in long-term care facilities, as well as nursing home workers.
+Schatz has called on Gov. David Ige to ramp up efforts — including testing — to protect Hawaii residents living in long-term-care facilities, as well as home-care workers.

+On May 11, the White House recommended that all nursing home residents and staff be tested for COVID-19 within the next two weeks.

-The DOH is in the process of selecting long-term care facilities across the state to survey to make sure it has not missed any cases, Health Director Bruce Anderson said at a COVID-19 briefing Thursday.
-Health officials will be testing staff and potentially nursing home patients as part of the program.
+The DOH is in the process of selecting long-term-care facilities across the state to survey to make sure it has not missed any cases, Hawaii Health Director Bruce Anderson said at a COVID-19 briefing Thursday.
+Health officials will be testing staff and, potentially, nursing home patients as part of the program.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.